ALL COACHES AND UMPIRES WILL BE SUBJECT TO A BACKGROUND CHECK BEFORE THEY WILL BE ABLE TO PARTICIPATE IN ANY TYBA EVENTS.

 OFFICIAL PAPERWORK QUALIFICATIONS:

-A. Sanctioned Rec League Division: Rosters will be sent to each sanctioned league to complete and return before league play begins. (on or before April 12).
-In order to be eligible to play in a TYBA sanctioned league tournament, the team must play in a TYBA sanctioned league, and play in 66 2/3 of scheduled league games, and the roster turned in by April 12.
+A. Sanctioned Rec League Division: Rosters will be sent to each sanctioned league to complete and return before league play begins. (on or before April 12 or before teams 1st game.).
+In order to be eligible to play in a TYBA sanctioned league tournament, the team must play in a TYBA sanctioned league, and play in 66 2/3 of scheduled league games, and the roster turned in by April 12 or before teams 1st game.

 B. State Rosters: A roster will be sent to each sanctioned team to complete and return before state tournament play begins.